-Functions of the respective switch positions are as follows:
+The functions of the main key switch positions are as follows:

-- : The engine can be started only at this position and the headlights and taillight come on when the light switch is on.
-The key can not be removed in this position.
+- All electrical circuits are switched on.
+The engine can be started at this position.
+The key cannot be removed in this position.

-Indicator and Warning Lights
+Indicator and Warning Lights Four-wheel-drive indicator